-First, I bought these watercolor prints from Jane.com.
+First, I bought these watercolor prints from Jane.
 If you haven’t heard of Jane, it’s an online daily deals boutique.
 I’ve seen these cute prints featured quite a few times.
-Mine are they 8×10 size, and they are printed on card stock.
+Mine are 8×10 size, and they are printed on card stock.
 I had hoped they were going to be canvas, but oh well.
 I still really love the prints.

 Okay, let’s get started.

-What you’ll need to make your magnetic frames:
+Supplies needed to make magnetic frames: